orstavik/JoiComponents/book/chapter7_html_comp/Pattern_RecursiveOpen.md

 The elements above and/or below will then be responsible for alerting their ancestors/descendants of the same type.
 Thus, the elements are nested in the lightDOM, and then the behavior of one or more of their attributes cascades from parent to child recursively.

+This selected pattern is much harder than one presupposes.
+The strategy is:
+1. One source of truth.
+The DOM.
+The reason for this choice is that reuseable web components should be as stateless as possible.
+This means that they should not persist state in the shadowDom.
+But they can and do persist state in the lightDOM, as attribute values on the host node.
+2. Attributes in the lightDOM can be controlled from many angles.
+A) The author of the lightDOM can set them at startup.
+B) Scripts in the lightDOM can alter them at run-time.
+C) The lifecycle callbacks and other reactive methods in the web component itself can alter them.
+To ensure that there are no race conditions or highly inefficient processes when the components do not know their surrounding is a difficult cognitive balance act.
+3. The strategy when tackling the lightDom state at startup is to batch all calls on the root node after the initial slotchangeCallback.
+To ensure that no branch of tree-nodes are created with multiple selected nodes, the root node of each newly sprouted tree is pruned to contain only a single selected element, the last (or first?) queryselector("[selected]").
+4. When the attribute is set from a lightDOM script, it always changes the element and immediately trigger a process to remove any previously selected element under the same ancestor root tree-node.
+5. The act of *removing* the other previously selected attribute in the same tree from within one of the tree-nodes themselves, that is the backstop preventing an infinite loop.
+The tree-node calls a custom function that blocks the immediate attributeChangedCallback that otherwise would ensue on that element.
+*.
+The backstop pattern.
+It can be implemented with only a boolean skipNextCall = true property.
+But, it feels better to use the assumed value of the attribute as skipping check instead.
+I don't know why, maybe I'm wrong, but it feels a bit safer.
+But, I might be wrong.
+I should make an evem simpler pattern here: AttributeBackstop.
+Maybe boolean is best.
+I can illustrate both.
+And then maybe the alternative seems clear.
+Thinking longer on the problem, the boolean alternative seems less error-prone.

 ## Example: TreeNodes with a recursive `open` attribute